ametiste-oss/ametiste-metrics/README.md

 - **registered()** - assert that metric with name indicated in verify() is registered by service.
 No assertion of metric type happens in this call, only fact it was somehow registered.
 - **notRegistered()** - on opposite, asserts that metric with name indicated in verify() not registered by service.
 It guarantees no metric of ANY type is registered.

-- **increment()** - asserts that metric is registered by service as single increment value (Countable or ErrorCountable mostly).
+- **increment()** - asserts that metric is registered by service as increment value (Countable or ErrorCountable mostly).
 No number of calls or values are checked.
-- **increment(int times)**  - asserts that metric was registered by service as single increment value times times, no values are checked.
+- **increment(int times)**  - asserts that metric was registered by service as increment value times times, no values are checked.
-- **increment(List<Long> values)**  - asserts that metric was registered by service as single increment value with given values.
+- **increment(List<Long> values)**  - asserts that metric was registered by service as increment value with given values.

-- **valueIncrement()** - asserts that metric is registered by service as definite increment value( Countable with value)
+- **gauge()** - asserts that metric is registered by service as gauge measure value( Gaugeable annotation)
-- **valueIncrement(int times)** - asserts that metric is registered by service as definite increment value times times
+- **gauge(int times)** - asserts that metric is registered by service as gauge measure value times times
-- **valueIncrement(List<Long> values)** -  asserts that metric was registered by service as definite increment value with given values.
+- **vgauge(List<Long> values)** -  asserts that metric was registered by service as gauge measure value with given values.

 - **event()** - asserts that metric is registered by service as time or chrone measurement (Timeable, Chronable)
 - **event(int times)** - asserts that metric is registered by service as time or chrone measurement times times